dryack/gDiceRoll/SPEC.md

 * Use github.com/alecthomas/participle/v2 for DSL definition
 * Admin Website:
   * Utilize Argon2 and JWT for logging in, with a Postgres user table backing the process
+### Instance Health
+* Implement a basic health check endpoint for each service instance
+* Health check should verify:
+  - Database connectivity
+  - Cache connectivity
+  - Overall service status
+* Use health checks to support rolling deployments and updates
+### Future Considerations
+* Rate limiting may be implemented in the future if needed
+* More advanced monitoring and disaster recovery mechanisms may be added as the system scales
+### State Management and Consistency
+* Implement database-level locking mechanisms for critical operations
+* Use existing records from cache or database when available
+* Implement a simple versioning or timestamping system for cached and database records
+* No additional leader election mechanism required